 I write all of the notes first and then play the piece over and over, making changes as I go.
 My composing sessions usually don’t go beyond four hours or so, because I know when to walk away and let things settle.
 Coming back to the music with a fresh perspective is always important (as well as a fresh set of ears), and invariably I will have new ideas or wish to change certain things.
 Once I am happy with the composition and performance, the last things to be added are dynamics, articulation, tempo markings and fingerings.

 To keep a consistent sound, I have preset reverbs and EQ that I am happy with.
 I add very gentle compression and in some cases a limiter.
 In addition I sometimes use a maximiser to bring up the volume and finally the output is dithered to render it down to a 16 bit file.
 The sound you hear on the videos is 48kHz.
-I create MP3 files at 192kbps because 320kbps files don't sound different enough to warrant the size increase.
-My preference is AAC files, but many people can’t play them so I go with MP3.
+I create MP3 files at 320kbps, and although my preference is AAC files, many people can’t play them so I go with MP3.

 The WAV files are encoded at 16 bit 44.1kHz.
-For a while I did offer very large high quality files, but there was little demand.
+For a while I did offer very large high quality files, but there was little demand for them.
 Some people love the higher fidelity, but the truth is that most people don’t understand about these formats and usually don’t have the necessary hardware to play them anyway.

-When you receive the email with your links, you have a download limit of two.
+When you receive an email with download links, you have a download limit of two.
 This is to protect my work from being shared.
 If your limit goes to zero or you can’t download, then get in touch and I’ll help you out.

 The links will NOT download to tablets or phones.
 If you click on the link from your phone, you will not be able to download the file but the system will think that you did, and your download count will decrease.
 It is important to download to a computer first and then send the file to your preferred device.
 Again, I’m happy to help with any issues that you might have.